fabriziosalmi/proxmox-lxc-autoscale/README.md

 - **✨ LXC AutoScale ML**: for advanced users and more complex environments.
 It consists of three components: the **API**, the **Monitor**, and the **Model** (PoC).

 > [!NOTE]
-> The default installer automatically installs LXC AutoScale after a 5-second delay.
+> The default installer automatically installs LXC AutoScale (no Docker) after a 5-second delay.

 ## Features